-The BBQ does not have to be all about sausages, steak and kebabs.
+The BBQ does not have to be all about sausages, steak, and kebabs.
 You can sizzle just about anything and impress friends and loved ones with your amazing skills.
-I love the BBQ as grilling is such a healthy way to prepare meats, chargrilling gives such a distinctive amazing flavour.
+I love the BBQ as grilling is such a healthy way to prepare meats, chargrilling gives such a distinctive amazing flavor.

 Roasting on the BBQ couldn't be simpler!
 Roasting wonderful locally farmed MidWest Meats butterflied lamb is a great summer treat and this article is all about achieving the perfect BBQ Butterflied Leg of Lamb.

-If you’re a novice meat cook grab a Meat Thermometer so you can relax and not be concerned about when you meat is cooked to perfection.
-Refer to my article Meat Perfection when using a meat thermometer for even more "tried & tested" protein cooking tips.
+If you’re a novice meat cook grab a Meat Thermometer so you can relax and not be concerned about when your meat is cooked to perfection.

 At MWM prepare many cuts of lamb that is suitable for the BBQ.
-Boneless Lamb Shoulder has recently become a customer favourite.
-I prefer to BBQ a lamb shoulder in a slower cooking BBQ, such a webber kettle.
-Lamb shoulder is a tougher cut than lamb leg therefore requires a lower temperature, longer cooking and resting time.
+Boneless Lamb Shoulder has recently become a customer favorite.
+I prefer to BBQ a lamb shoulder in a slower-cooking BBQ, such as a webber kettle.
+Lamb shoulder is a tougher cut than lamb leg, therefore, requires a lower temperature, and longer cooking and resting time.
 I like to marinate it for at least 12 hours with citrus and wine.
-That will start to tenderise the lamb.
+That will start to tenderize the lamb.
 Together with the slow cooking to break down the meat, you will have a BBQ winner!

 With Australia Day coming up, this is the way to go!
 Australia Day would not be the same without a Lamb Barbeque and a few cold ales & vino's.